diyodavis619/ns2-automation-scripts/README.md

 # automation-scripts
-A set of bash scripts (automater) written to automate my projects mundane tasks.
+A set of bash scripts (automater-v1.sh & automater-v2.sh) written to automate my projects mundane tasks.

 These scripts were written to automate tasks which would have required days if not weeks if it were to be done manually.